Galway University Hospitals Arts Trust is seeking entries again for its exciting annual poetry competition.

 Entries should be sent by post to Margaret Flannery, Arts Director, Galway University Hospitals Arts Trust, Galway University Hospitals, University Hospital, Newcastle Road, Galway.
 Do not put your name on the poems; please include your contact details on a separate sheet.

 THE JUDGE: The competition judge is Kevin Higgins.
 Kevin Higgins is Writer-in-Residence with Galway University Hospitals Arts Trust.
-He facilitates poetry workshops at Galway Arts Centre; teaches creative writing at Galway Technical Institute, on the NUI Galway Summer School programme and on the NUIG BA Creative Writing Connect programme.
+He facilitates poetry workshops at Galway Arts Centre; teaches creative writing at Galway Technical Institute and on the Brothers of Charity Away With Words programme.
 He is the poetry critic of the Galway Advertiser.
 Kevin is co-organiser of Over The Edge literary events.
 His first collection of poems The Boy With No Face was published by Salmon in February 2005 and was short-listed for the 2006 Strong Award.
 His second collection, Time Gentlemen, Please, was published in March 2008 by Salmon.
-His work also features in the anthology Identity Parade – New British and Irish Poets (Ed Roddy Lumsden, Bloodaxe, 2010) and in The Hundred Years’ War: modern war poems (Ed Neil Astley, Bloodaxe, 2014).
-Frightening New Furniture, his third collection of poems, was published in 2010 by Salmon Poetry.
-Mentioning The War, a collection of his essays and reviews was published by Salmon in 2012.
+His work also features in the anthology Identity Parade – New British and Irish Poets (Ed Roddy Lumsden, Bloodaxe, 2010).
+Frightening New Furniture is his third collection of poems and was published in 2010 by Salmon Poetry.
+Mentioning The War, a collection of his essays and reviews was published by Salmon this April.
 Kevin has read his work at most of the major literary festivals in Ireland and at Arts Council and Culture Ireland supported poetry events in Kansas City, USA (2006), Los Angeles, USA (2007), London, UK (2007), New York, USA (2008), Athens, Greece (2008); St. Louis, USA (2008), Chicago, USA (2009), Denver, USA (2010), Washington D.C (2011), Huntington, West Virginia, USA (2011), Geelong, Australia (2011), Canberra, Australia (2011), St. Louis, Missouri (2013), Boston, Massachusetts (2013) & Amherst, Massachusetts (2013).
-His poetry has been translated into Greek, Spanish, Italian, Japanese, Russian, & Portuguese.
+His poetry has been translated into Greek, Spanish, Italian, Japanese & Portuguese.
 Kevin’s fourth collection of poetry, The Ghost In The Lobby, was published by Salmon Poetry in 2014.
-During 2015 and 2016 Kevin was satirist-in-residence with the alternative literature website The Bogman’s Cannon.
-During 2016 he published 2016 – The Selected Satires of Kevin Higgins (NuaScéalta) and the pamphlet The Minister For Poetry Has Decreed (Culture Matters – Manifesto Press).
-Song of Songs 2:0 – New & Selected Poems will be published by Salmon in Spring 2017.